Pursuit Ends In Deadly Crash, Killing Two People At Food Truck

 Two diners were struck by the suspect car before it ran into a neighboring tire shop.
 Police arrested two suspects on the scene and said they recovered two weapons.

 Both victims struck by the suspect car were pronounced dead at the scene.
-One of the victims was identified by family members as a 31-year-old father of four, Pedro Gill.
-The other victim has not yet been identified.
+One of the victims was identified by family members as a 31-year-old father of four, Peter Gil.
+The other victim was identified as 32-year-old Melchor Leyva.

 The suspects, Rodney Quiros, 24, of San Francisco and Antonio Gazo, 22, of Daly City, were booked on multiple charges including homicide and attempted homicide.